Quick Tips - Ultrasound Physics Doppler Shift

 In Color ultrasound the Doppler shift works with the ultrasound system to fill in color within the vessel when there are frequency changes in relation to the observer (transducer).
 When the direction of the sound beam is perpendicular to the direction of flow.
 There is no appreciable Doppler Shift and no color filling as a result.
 This is due to the cosine of the angle being 90 degrees.

 Studying for your ultrasound registry exam?
 We can help!
-Our LIVE ultrasound coaching programs include our online ultrasound registry review course and Test & Learn Review Quiz.
-Level up and pass your ultrasound registry exam today!
+Our online ultrasound registry review course and Test & Learn Review Quiz can help you level up and pass your ultrasound registry exam today!

 All About Ultrasound presents Making Waves, our ultrasound specific blog.
 Join us here for ultrasound news, cases and more!